Creating a Culture of Innovation: Focus on These 3 Factors

 3. Resources to Support an Innovative Culture.

-In order to innovate, people have to balance the tension between managing the day-to-day while driving for improvement and reinvention.
+In order to innovate, people have to balance the tension between managing the day-to-day while driving for improvement and adding value.
 Does the group have what it needs to do the work?
 Or is a lot of time and energy going toward fighting for or juggling too-limited resources?
 In creating a culture of innovation, look at 2 areas:

 - Sufficient Resources: Innovation doesn’t happen in a silo, so employees need access to appropriate resources, including funds, materials, facilities, and information.